Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: Interactive Groupwise Comparison of behaviours

-Our user interface consists of 2 main views: (a) the \emph{Exploration View}, and (b) the \emph{Comparison View}, see Fig.~\ref{fig:ui}. \changed{The behaviors visualized in these 2 views are linked.} Clicking any item in the Exploration View means to select the corresponding behaviors for comparison.
-Notably, a group of behaviors can be selected by clicking a parent node, and individual behaviors can be added or removed from a group by clicking on a leaf.
-This combines efficiency with freedom for the selection of behaviors.
-The selected groups will be displayed in the Comparison View, where users can compare 2 groups of behaviors (Task~\ref{task:compare}).
-The users are tasked to decide which group meets the desired behavior more.
-Users can manage each group by removing outliers or transferring behaviors to the other group.
-This increases flexibility and ensures the quality of preference feedback.
-After providing the feedback, the users are free to select the next groups via the Exploration View or ask for an automatically recommended group comparison query. \allchanged
+At the heart of the user-interface design are two views: dubbed the \emph{Exploration View} and the \emph{Comparison View} (see Fig.~\ref{fig:ui}). \changed{The behaviours visualised in these views are linked.} Clicking any item during exploration selects the corresponding behaviour set for comparison.
+Importantly, clicking a parent node brings in all behaviours falling under it, and individual behaviours can be added to or removed from a group by clicking on the relevant leaf.
+This combines efficiency with free selection of behaviours.
+From the view on the right, which displays the groups selected for comparison, the user can judge between two groups of behaviours (per~\ref{task:compare}), deciding which group matches the desired outcome more.
+Managing each group by removing outliers or transferring behaviours to the other group before the choice enhances flexibility and the preference feedback's quality both.
+After providing a preference decision, users are free to select the next groups via the Exploration View or request the system-recommended group-comparison query. \allchanged

-\textbf{Label generation}: \allsame Given the feedback about two groups of size $m$ and $n$, our system samples $\max(m,n)$ pairs of behaviors from the 2 groups as the preference data.
-Instead of sampling the cartesian product of the two groups (giving $m \times n$ pairs)\changed{, we only sample $\max(m,n)$ pairs so that each group member is present in a pair at least once}.
-Sampling less pairs per group comparison avoids overfitting to a suboptimal reward.
-We tried \changed{sampling the cartesian product}, as proposed by Zhang et al. \cite{zhang2022time}, but resulting policies were often stuck in local optima.
-Hence our suggestion to only sample $\max(m,n)$ pairs of behaviors. \allchanged
+\emph{Label generation}: \allsame Given the feedback on the two groups, of sizes $m$ and $n$, the system samples $\max(m,n)$ pairs of behaviours from these groups as the preference data.
+Instead of using the Cartesian product of the two groups for the sampling pool (giving us $m \times n$ pairs)\changed{, we sample $\max(m,n)$ pairs such that each group member is present in a pair at least once}.
+Sampling fewer pairs per group comparison avoids overfitting to a suboptimal reward.
+When we \changed{sampled with the Cartesian product} as proposed by Zhang et al. \cite{zhang2022time}, the resulting policies often got stuck in local optima.
+Hence, we turned to $\max(m,n)$ pairs of behaviours.